 Plastic bags were banned in New Zealand in 2019.
 While paper bags are available, they still have an environmental impact.
 Make supermarket shopping easier and greener by carrying a reusable bag.

 Replace single-use plastic or paper produce bags with your own reusable bags.
 You can also shop in local farmers markets to reduce the amount of packaging you go through and support local growers at the same time.

-You’ll find toilets at every DOC hut and campsite, at popular car parks, and at most beaches.
+You’ll find toilets at every DOC hut and campsite, popular car parks, and most beaches.
 You can also find bathrooms in supermarkets, cafes, town centres and malls.

 Never miss an opportunity to use the bathroom while travelling, especially if you’re heading off on a walk into the wilderness(opens in new window).